Plinian Society: Grant, Browne and Darwin

 William A. F. Browne - an atheistic phrenologist - was proposed for membership by John Coldstream despite Coldstream's religious inclinations.
-Coldstream later made a considerable contribution to the psychiatry of learning disability.
+(Coldstream later made a considerable contribution to the psychiatry of learning disability).
 Browne was a proponent of Lamarckian "developmental" theories of the mind and at the Edinburgh Phrenological Society, George Combe toasted him for his success in proselytising other medical students.
 Browne also presented papers on various subjects, including plants he had collected, the habits of the cuckoo, the aurora borealis, and ghosts (which he believed in).
 Browne went on to a distinguished career as an asylum reformer at Sunnyside Royal Hospital in Montrose (1834–1838) and, famously, at the Crichton Royal, Dumfries (1838–1857); his son, James Crichton-Browne, collaborated with Darwin in the preparation of The Expression of the Emotions in Man and Animals (1872).

 In the second year of Charles Darwin's education at Edinburgh he took an increased interest in natural history.
 Browne, Coldstream and George Fife as three of the five joint presidents proposed Darwin for membership, and he petitioned to join the Plinian on 21 November 1826, at a meeting when Browne announced his intention to refute Charles Bell's Anatomy and Philosophy of Expression.
 Darwin was elected a member of the Plinian on 28 November 1826, along with another student of his own age, William Rathbone Greg, who immediately announced plans for a talk showing that "the lower animals possess every faculty & propensity of the human mind."
 Greg would later become a noted writer on Victorian social problems, including prostitution, and on female sexual desire.
 On 5 December Darwin was elected to the Society's council.
-At the same meeting Browne presented an attack on Bell's claims that the Creator had endowed humans with unique muscles lacking in animals to express emotions showing mankind's superior moral nature, and denied that there was any essential difference.
+At the same meeting Browne presented his attack on Sir Charles Bell's claims that the Creator had endowed humans with unique muscles lacking in animals.
+Bell argued that this allowed the expression of emotions showing mankind's superior moral nature, while Browne denied that there was any such essential difference.
 Darwin went on to attend eighteen of nineteen meetings that he could have attended during that academic year, and became a zealous assistant to Grant, learning to collect and dissect seashore creatures.

 Darwin made a discovery new to science when he observed cilia moving the microscopic larvae of a species of the bryozoan Flustra, and discovered that black spores often found in oyster shells were the eggs of a skate leech.
 He was disappointed when Grant announced these finds to the Wernerian on 24 March 1827, and Darwin presented both discoveries at the Plinian Society on 27 March, his first public presentation.
-Grant then gave an authoritative talk on sea-mats, followed by Browne who argued that mind and consciousness were simply aspects of brain activity, rather than evidence of "souls" or spiritual entities separate from the body.
+Grant then gave an authoritative talk on sea-mats, followed by Browne who, as a phrenologist, argued that mind and consciousness were simply aspects of brain activity, rather than evidence of "souls" or spiritual entities separate from the body.
 A furious debate ensued, and subsequently someone took the extraordinary step of deleting the minutes of this heretical part of the discussion.